peytonrunyan/peytonrunyan/README.md

 [Base configuration for designing workers to execute code on any infrastructure](https://github.com/PrefectHQ/prefect/pull/8100)

-This PR introduces configuration for an experimental workers features.
+This PR introduces configuration for an experimental workers feature.
 It allows contributors to design templates for configuring code execution on infrastructure of their choice.
 The key challenge here was designing the configuration so that it would be ergonomic, compitible with the expectations of users familiar with Pydantic, and arbitrarily extensible.

 <!--
 **peytonrunyan/peytonrunyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.